CiscoSystems/curvature/README.md

 Curvature - JavaScript based Visualization Tool and Dashboard For OpenStack
 ==========================================================================

 To run your own copy of the software, take the folder Server and place it into where you wish to launch the app.
+You will need to have installed Ruby On Rails to proceed, so follow the instructions below in order to do that.

 Open the folder, and in a text editor of your choice open /Server/config/curvature.yml

-Replace the keystone ip and port with the access location of your keystone server and save.
+Replace the OpenStack Keystone IP Address and Port with the access location of the Keystone Server in your cluster and save the file.

-Now make sure you are in the /Server directory and run the command 'rails server' (You can customize the port by adding "-p myport"  where "myport" is the actual port number you want to run the server on.)
+To start the server make sure you are in the curvature root directory and run the command 'rails server' (You can customize the port by adding "-p myport"  where "myport" is the actual port number you want to run the server on.)
 (You can run the server in daemon mode by adding -d, server output is then stored under /logs)